Immune Boosting Recipes

-I am lucky enough to have a friend with an elderberry tree but you can order dried ones online otherwise blackcurrants and blueberries also contain many of the beneficial properties including antioxidants, antimicrobial, anti-inflammatory, antiviral along with high levels of vitamin C and immune boosting to boot!
+I am lucky enough to have a friend with an elderberry tree which ripens mid-late January up here in Northland.
+You can order dried ones online otherwise blackcurrants and blueberries also contain many of the beneficial properties including antioxidants, antimicrobial, anti-inflammatory.

 RESPIRATORY TONIC RECIPE

 This tonic is not very sweet as sugar feeds germs so I have given options for how much honey to add to taste.
 Manuka and Kanuka honey both have impressive health benefits.

 Vegan | Gluten-free